Our Products

 Two deployment options are available:

-• Full Edition (Azure-backed): Uses an Azure Function and Automation Runbook to enforce inheritance breaks, send reminder emails two weeks before expiry, and automatically restore access after a configurable number of weeks (with options to extend or make permanent).
+• Full Edition (Azure-backed): Uses an Azure Function and Automation Runbook to enforce inheritance breaks, send reminder emails a configurable number of days before expiry, and automatically restore access after a configurable number of weeks (with options to extend or make permanent).
+Supports both sharing-enabled and sharing-disabled sites.

-• Light Edition (Power Automate): Provides the same self-service restriction form and expiry handling through a Power Automate flow — ideal for organizations without an Azure subscription.
+• Light Edition (Power Automate): Provides the same self-service restriction form and expiry handling through a Power Automate flow, which is ideal for organizations without an Azure subscription.
+Supports sharing-enabled sites only.

 CaseBridge™